TrellixVulnTeam/swahilipython_SCMU/Doc/library/ftplib.rst

 .. class:: FTP_TLS(host='', user='', passwd='', acct='', keyfile=None, certfile=None, context=None, timeout=None, source_address=None)

-   A :class:`FTP` subclass which adds TLS support to FTP as described in :rfc:`4217`.
+   A :class:`FTP` subkundi which adds TLS support to FTP as described in :rfc:`4217`.
    Connect as usual to port 21 implicitly securing the FTP control connection before authenticating.
 Securing the data connection requires the user to